Not-Baguette/CS-uni-materials/README.md

 # CS-uni-materials
-materials for my uni studies
+materials for my uni studies (note: feeling lazy rn, will be continuing this between now and the end of the world)

 ## Table of Contents
 | No. | Subject |